FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 ### Grayscale and Color Modes Gamma Settings in Photoshop

 There is one tricky thing to take into account when working with Photoshop on *Masks* and *Channels*.
-Masks and Channels are considered to be "Grasycale" image in Photoshop.
+Masks and Channels are considered to be "Grayscale" image in Photoshop.
-Since teh creation of Lumionsoity Masks using those means doing Math the Color Profile matters.
+Since the creation of Lumionsoity Masks using those means doing Math the Color Profile matters.

 In out post, for simplification, we'll use the `sRGB` color profile for all RGB images.
-Yet we expect Grasycale image in RGB (3 Channels which are identical since the image is graysacle) to match Grayscale (Single Channel) version of it.
+Yet we expect Grayscale image in RGB (3 Channels which are identical since the image is graysacle) to match Grayscale (Single Channel) version of it.
-Hence one must synchronize the Grasysclae Color Profile of RGB images and Grasycale Images in Photoshop.
+Hence one must synchronize the Grasysclae Color Profile of RGB images and Grayscale Images in Photoshop.

 <br>